davidtwco/rfcs/text/0000-build-std/2-history.md

 When `-Zbuild-std` has been passed, Cargo creates a second workspace for the standard library based on the `Cargo.{toml,lock}` from the `rust-src` component.
-Originally this was a virtual workspace, prior to the standard library having a separate workspace from the compiler which could be used independently ([rust#128534]/[cargo#14358]).
+Originally this was an in-memory workspace, prior to the standard library having a separate workspace from the compiler which could be used independently ([rust#128534]/[cargo#14358]).
 This workspace is then resolved separately and the resolve is combined with the user's resolve to produce a dependency graph of things to build with the user's crates depending on the standard library's